 About the Author:

 Allison Hong Merrill is a Taiwanese immigrant.
 She earned an MFA from Vermont College of Fine Arts and writes in both Chinese and English, both fiction and nonfiction.
-Her work has won both national and international literary awards.
+Her work appears in the New York Times and has won both national and international literary awards.
 She is a keynote speaker, an instructor, and a panelist at various writer’s conferences both in the U.S. and in Asia.
 She also appears on TV, radio, and podcasts; in magazines, newspapers, and journals.
 She is available nationwide, by arrangement, for interviews, teaching, and speaking engagements.